 Pianist and Composer

 Idil Naz ALICI was born in 2008 in Muğla Turkey.
 She began her piano training at age of 4 with her mother.
 She passed The Associated Board of the Royal Schools of Music – Grade 1 Exam and received her first certificate when she was only five.
 In 2015 she was awarded Grand Prix in İstanbul International Young Talents Music Competition and award was presented to her by the famous Turkish conductor Prof. Gürer Aykal.
 In 2016 she received another important award (Second Prix) in an International Piano Competition.
 When she was seven, she was accepted to Bursa Uludag University State Conservatory Piano Departement as a part time student.
 Two years later she became full time student and began studying with Associate Professor Aylin Çakıcı UZAR.
-She gave her fist piano recital at the Bursa Guuzel Sanatlar Lisesi at the age of five!
+She gave her fist piano recital at the Bursa Anatolian Fine Arts High School at the age of five!
 Then on, she has been very much enjoying being at the stage, giving recitals and accompanying other musicians.
 The most recent award she received was in January 2020, just before Corona Virus Pandemic took on in Turkey, when she was awarded Premier Prix by Yamaha Music Foundation of Europe (YMFE), ranking top in a piano competition held by Uludağ University Bursa State Conservatory.
-The award ceremony for this competition and her gala concert have been postponed because of the pandemics.
 Meanwhile, back in February 2020, she was invited to the State National Radio and Television Channel, TRT (Turkey Radio Television) for a live radio program, called “Gençlere”.
-Idil Naz ALICI has has been continuing her education as a full time piano student in Uludag University Bursa State Conservatory, under the supervision of Accosiate Professor Aylin Çakıcı UZAR.
+April 2021 she was awarded 3 rd Prix in 1.
+International Chopin Piano Cometition for Children and Youth in İstanbul.
+Idil Naz ALICI has has been continuing her education as a full time piano student in Uludag University Bursa State Conservatory, under the supervision of Professor Aylin Çakıcı UZAR.

 How I Got Started